History of Rome: Roman Republic

 The commonly held stories of the early part of the Republic (before roughly 300 BC, when Old Latin inscriptions and Greek histories about Rome provide more concrete evidence of events) are generally considered to be legendary, their historicity being a topic of debate among classicists.
 The Roman Republic traditionally dates from 509 BC to 27 BC.
 After 500 BC, Rome is said to have joined with the Latin cities in defence against incursions by the Sabines.
 Winning the Battle of Lake Regillus in 493 BC, Rome established again the supremacy over the Latin countries it had lost after the fall of the monarchy.
 After a lengthy series of struggles, this supremacy became fixed in 393, when the Romans finally subdued the Volsci and Aequi.
 In 394 BC, they also conquered the menacing Etruscan neighbour of Veii.
 The Etruscan power was now limited to Etruria itself, and Rome was the dominant city in Latium.

-Also a formal treaty with the city of Carthage is reported to have been made in the end of the 6th century BC, which defined the spheres of influence of each city and regulated the trade between them.
+A formal treaty was agreed with the city-state of Carthage in 509 BC which defined the spheres of influence of each city and regulated trade between them.